redhat-developer/yaml-language-server/README.md

 ## Language server settings

-Settings are supplied through LSP configuration.
-Setting names match the `yaml.*` configuration used by common integrations.
+LSP clients pass configuration to the server through `workspace/configuration`.
+YAML-specific settings use the `yaml.*` namespace.
+The server can also read related `http`, `[yaml]`, `editor`, and `files` settings when supplied by the client.

 - `yaml.yamlVersion`: Set default YAML spec version (`1.2` or `1.1`).
 Defaults to `1.2`.
-- `yaml.maxItemsComputed`: The maximum number of outline symbols and folding regions computed (limited for performance reasons).
+- `yaml.maxItemsComputed`: The maximum number of document symbols and folding regions computed (limited for performance reasons).
 Defaults to `5000`.
-- `yaml.format.enable`: Enable/disable default YAML formatter.
+- `yaml.format.enable`: Enable/disable the default YAML formatter.
 Defaults to `true`.
 - `yaml.format.singleQuote`: Use single quotes instead of double quotes.
 Defaults to `false`.
 - `yaml.format.bracketSpacing`: Print spaces between brackets in objects.
 Defaults to `true`.
 - `yaml.format.proseWrap`: Control prose wrapping behavior. `always`: wrap prose if it exceeds the print width, `never`: never wrap the prose, `preserve`: wrap prose as-is.
 Defaults to `preserve`.